j-toscani/todo-service/README.md

 I created this App to help me organise myself.
 It will use:

 - MongoDB
+- Zod
+- Express
 - IndexDB
 - Service Worker
 - React
-- Chakra UI
-- Express
+- Mantine